usalko/fluent/doc/md/templates.md

 ## Helper Templates

-As mentioned above, `ent` writes each template's execution output to a file named the same as the template.
+As mentioned above, `fluent` writes each template's execution output to a file named the same as the template.
 For example, the output from a template defined as `{{ define "stringer" }}` will be written to a file named `ent/stringer.go`.

-By default, `ent` writes each template declared with `{{ define "<name>" }}` to a file.
+By default, `fluent` writes each template declared with `{{ define "<name>" }}` to a file.
 However, it is sometimes desirable to define helper templates - templates that will not be invoked directly but rather be executed by other templates.
-To facilitate this use case, `ent` supports two naming formats that designate a template as a helper.
+To facilitate this use case, `fluent` supports two naming formats that designate a template as a helper.
 The formats are:

 1\. `{{ define "helper/.+" }}` for global helper templates.
 For example: